 This New York City hotel has Italian flair and hosts many international guests.
 Despite the convenient location to Times Square, it's on a fairly quiet block, making it both well-located and fairly peaceful.

 This chic and stylish hotel in Times Square has just 181 rooms and 19 suites, some of which even have private balconies -- a pretty unusual feature in this area of town.
 It's also pet-friendly, a huge plus if you're traveling with your favorite furry friend.
-The in-house restaurant, NIOS serves American cuisine and features many shareable dishes.
+The in-house restaurant, Muse Bar, serves craft cocktails as well as breakfast and dinner.

 Perhaps New York City's most iconic hotel, the Marriott Marquis is located on Broadway right in the heart of Times Square.

 In addition to rooms that overlook Times Square (including many with views for the New Years Eve Ball Drop), it also is home to The View Restaurant & Lounge -- a revolving restaurant with panoramic views of the area.
 Located on the 48th floor, the restaurant completes a 360-degree rotation every hour, offering diners unparalleled views of New York City while they eat.

 Fans of Westin will love visiting this 873-room property right in the middle of Times Square.
 The hotel features comfortable rooms and Heavenly Beds® for a good nights sleep.
 They have a variety of sleeping accommodations, including one bedroom suites and the hotel is very family friendly.